twilio/workshop/docs/browser.rst

 Adding UI To Display the Queue
 ------------------------------

-Let's add a feature where we can see a visualization of the queue
+Let's add a feature where we can see a visualization of the queue.
+We'll add a new queue status endpoint, which will return the current queue status as JSON.

 .. code-block:: python